PedroMMFHenriques/jeraptha_v2/README.md

 Welcome to Jeraptha_V2, a Discord bot that adds a virtual economy to your server!
 You can make wagers with other users, play fun games to earn more coins and use your coins to buy rewards.

-The name is a reference to the Expeditionary Force book series by Craig Alanson: the Jeraptha are a beetle-like species that have a culture heavily focused on gambling.
+Built with [Pycord](https://github.com/Pycord-Development/pycord) in Python using the [Discord API](https://discord.com/developers/docs/intro).
-Built with Python using the [Discord API](https://discord.com/developers/docs/intro).
+The data is stored in a MongoDB database using the [PyMongo](https://pymongo.readthedocs.io/en/stable/) library.

 ## Features